samerfouad/Blockchain-Car-auction-Network-fabric-SDK/README.md

 ## Step 2.
 Enroll App

 First, we need to generate the necessary keys and certs from the Certificate Authority to prove our authenticity to the network.
+To do this, we need to download the connection profile, and move it to our current working directory.
-To do this, we will go into our new IBM Blockchain Platform Starter Plan network, and from the `Overview` Tab on the left, we will click on `Connection Profile` on the right-side of the page.
-Then click on `Raw JSON`.
+1. From IBM Blockchain Platform Starter Plan, we click on the `Overview` tab in the top-left corner.
+2. From the `Overview` tab, we click on `Connection Profile`.
+3. Then, we Click on `Download` to download a file that looks something like this: `creds_nde288ef7dd6542d3a1cc824a02be67f1_org1.json`.
+4. Rename the file to: `creds.json`.
+<b>And yes, this is important.
+It needs to be exactly `creds.json`, since this file is referenced at the top of </b>`invoke.js`.
+5. Move the `creds.json` file to the `car-auction-network-fabric-node-sdk` directory.

 Open `enrolladmin.js` in an editor of your choice.
 I prefer VSCode.